 Clark Hill attorneys are national and local leaders in asbestos litigation.
-We represent clients in a variety of issues stemming from asbestos including in personal injury, premises and property damage asbestos litigation.
+We represent clients in a variety of issues stemming from asbestos including in personal injury, premises, and property damage asbestos litigation.

 Our experience with asbestos litigation includes acting as litigation national coordinating defense counsel for a global automotive corporation.
 In our role as national coordinating counsel, we develop defense strategies, expert witnesses, and supervise and assist local counsel in successfully implementing strategies for the defense of thousands of asbestos-related bodily injury cases litigated nationwide.
 Additionally, in our role as national coordinating counsel, our attorneys are involved in the oversight of more than 30,000 individual cases throughout the United States.
-The firm’s state-of-the-art technology allows us to track individual claimants and key data in each of the 30,000 cases.
+Our state-of-the-art technology allows us to track individual claimants and key data in each of the 30,000 cases.

-Clark Hill attorneys are actively involved in the development and implementation of creative motion practice, settlement strategies, strategic appeals and trial strategies for our clients involved in asbestos litigation.
+Our attorneys are actively involved in the development and implementation of creative motion practice, settlement strategies, strategic appeals and trial strategies for our clients involved in asbestos litigation.
 We strive to achieve the best possible results for our clients in the most efficient and effective manner possible.

 Mel Karfis, Bishop Bartoni, and Stephanie Anderson recently obtained dismissal of a client/retailer in a treestand/ratchet strap products liability matter pending in the U.S. District Court, Eastern District of Missouri.
 Plaintiff claimed that a replacement ratchet strap used to secure this treestand to a tree was defectively designed and/or manufactured.
 Plaintiff claims that this ratchet strap, sold by the client/retailer, broke when the Plaintiff stepped on his treestand approximately 25 feet up in a tree.
 During the fall the Plaintiff sustained severe deep lacerations to the entire length of his left forearm resulting in permanent tendon and nerve damage.
 Plaintiff alleged that the client/retailer was liable for selling the allegedly defective strap.
 Defendant responded that Plaintiff had not made a prima facie case that the product was defective and the client/retailer could not be responsible for the Plaintiff’s injuries.
 Defendant filed a motion for summary judgment arguing the Plaintiff had not established a prima facie case for a design, manufacturing, or warnings case against the client/retailer.
 As a result of the motion, the Court entered an order dismissing the client/retailer with prejudice.